 Communication habits are equally as significant as technical skills.
-The ability to communicate successfully, whether orally or in writing is a comprehensively desirable skill that programming team must not miss.
+The ability to communicate successfully, whether orally or in writing is a comprehensively desirable skill that the programming team must not miss.
 In fact, failures in most programming teams are a result of communication issues and not technical issues.

 It is no doubt that being a programmer, the most challenging part is team working but this can be improved.